odoo/documentation/content/applications/finance/fiscal_localizations/australia.rst

    :align: center

 .. important::
-   an ABA file can only be generated if both the company’s bank account and each employee’s bank account have been properly configured.
+   An ABA file can only be generated if both the company’s bank account and each employee’s bank account have been properly configured.
 See section “ABA Files” for more details.

-2. Pay the employee using the “Register Payment” feature.
-On the individual payslip level, once the payslip's journal entry has been posted, click on the button “Register Payment”.
+2. **Pay the employee using the “Register Payment” feature**.
+On the individual payslip level, once the payslip's journal entry has been posted, click on the button **Register Payment**.
 The same process as paying for vendor bills, select the desired bank journal and payment method, then reconcile  the payment later with the corresponding bank statements.

 .. image:: australia/PAY_15.png